Business Partnership Protection Insurance Cover 2026

 Life of another policy

-When two people are in a business partnership, it is possible to take out cover called ‘life of another on the other partner.
-In the event of a claim on the policy, it would be made by the surviving person in the partnership.
+When two people are in a business partnership, taking out cover called ‘life of another’ on the other partner is possible.
+In the event of a claim under the policy, it would be made by the surviving partner.

 Business loan protection plan

-Depending on the partnership’s balance sheet, a business loan protection plan may be a desirable option.
+A business loan protection plan may be desirable depending on the partnership’s balance sheet.
 Standard partnership protection can buy out a deceased partner’s shares; however, if a business has complex debts associated with the partner, a business loan protection plan will ensure that any debt owing to creditors is repaid.

 It is a specialist area, and expert advice should be sought when considering a business loan protection plan.

 Insurance Hero is an independent insurance broker that specialises in business protection insurance.
-For a detailed quote that is closely tailored to your business’s needs, please contact Insurance Hero on 0203 129 88, and one of our experienced brokers will guide you through policy requirements.
+For a detailed quote closely tailored to your business’s needs, don’t hesitate to contact Insurance Hero on 0203 129 88, and one of our experienced brokers will guide you through policy requirements.

 Summary

-Hopefully, our short guide has detailed the reasons for getting cover written into trust for all the partners, which will allow your business and your staff to thrive even through the hardship and sadness associated with the loss of a partner.
+Hopefully, our short guide has outlined the reasons for getting cover written into the trust for all partners, allowing your business and your staff to thrive despite the hardship and sadness of losing a partner.